tdulcet/Thunderbird-Send/README.md

 * When recipient clicks a link, the file will securely download and decrypt locally in their browser using that encryption secret
 * Links automatically expire after the download and time limit
 * Desktop notifications when the uploads start and finish
-* Specify the Send service instance(s) to use, defaults to the one provided by @timvisee: https://send.vis.ee
+* Specify the Send service instance(s) to use, defaults to the official one provided by @timvisee and sponsored by Thunderbird: https://send.vis.ee
 * Specify the download and time limits for each file and defaults for each Send service instance
 * Optionally protect each file with a password
 * Supports securely generating a strong password or passphrase